 “Dota 2 matchmaking has always calculated MMR and used it to form matches; in ranked matchmaking we make that MMR visible”

 When you play your first ever match, it is assigned to you randomly.
-Then whatever you perform in your 1st match, that is taken as guide and then your next matches are made.
+Then whatever you perform in your 1st match, that is taken as a guide and then your next matches are made.
 Dota 2 Keeps noting your result and performance in all normal matches.

 How Dota 2 Calculates all types of MMR?